 There is no required S.E.C. registration for Reg S offerings, but proper methods and good practices must be followed.
 We bring in an attorney that writes a Private Placement Memorandum (P.P.M.) and Subscription Agreement for your offering - this describes the investment in legal and financial terms.
 With the P.P.M. and Subscription Agreement, you can raise money online through our platform if we both choose to work together.

 What else can Regulation S be used for?
 Regulation S can also be used in combination with Rule 144A offerings.
-In this case, the U.S. investors must be Institutional, and they are immediately liquid after they invest.
+In this case, the U.S. investors must be Institutional, and they are immediately liquid to other institutional investors (QIBs) after they invest.
 The security can be listed for these institutions' trading purposes on exchanges called A.T.S. - Alternative Trading Systems with less disclosure and reporting requirements than on major exchanges like the NASDAQ and NYSE, and at a lower cost.
 Non-U.S. investors are liquid and can sell to non-U.S. investors, and after a year, they can sell to US investors.
 Rule 144A only works when the Issuing company's security appeals to Institutional investors.
 Contact us for more details on Rule 144A.
 Manhattan Street Capital will be making Rule 144A offerings.